anduinmooney/doctor_hunter/README.md

 # _Better Doctor Application Development: Week 3_

-#### _This is an application that shows doctors near you!_
+#### _This is an application that shows doctors near you!
+Now featuring Firebase!_

 #### By _**Anduin Mooney**_

 ## Description

-_This is a WIP application that will grab the users location and show doctors in their area using the BetterDoctor API_
+_This is a WIP application that will grab the users location and show doctors in their area using the BetterDoctor API, along with Firebase_

 ## App Specifications & Development Details

-_This part of the README is desgined to help both the user and I to understand the kind of application I'm developing, the development process, and what still needs to be implemented (and how I will implement them) based on certain guidelines_
+_This part of the README is designed to help both the user and I to understand the kind of application I'm developing, the development process, and what still needs to be implemented (and how I will implement them) based on certain guidelines_

 ### Development Schedule